2shady4u/godot-sqlite/README.md

 # godot-sqlite

 This GDNative script aims to serve as a custom wrapper that makes SQLite3 available in Godot 3.1+.
-Additionaly, it does not require any additional compilation or mucking about with build scripts.
+Additionally, it does not require any additional compilation or mucking about with build scripts.

 ### Supported operating systems: